ElementsProject/lightning/doc/HACKING.md

 You can build c-lightning with DEVELOPER=1 to use dev commands listed in ``cli/lightning-cli help``. ``./configure --enable-developer`` will do that.
 You can log console messages with log_info() in lightningd and status_trace() in other subdaemons.

-You can debug crashing subdaemons with the argument `--dev-debugger=lightning_channeld`, where `channeld` is the subdaemon name.
+You can debug crashing subdaemons with the argument `--dev-debugger=channeld`, where `channeld` is the subdaemon name.
+It will run `gnome-terminal` by default with a gdb attached to the subdaemon when it starts.
+You can change the terminal used by setting the `DEBUG_TERM` environment variable, such as `DEBUG_TERM="xterm -e"` or `DEBUG_TERM="konsole -e"`.

-It will print out (to stderr) a command such as:
+It will also print out (to stderr) the gdb command for manual connection.
+The subdaemon will be stopped (it sends itself a SIGSTOP); you'll need to `continue` in gdb.

-    gdb -ex 'attach 22398' -ex 'p debugger_connected=1' \
-      lightningd/lightning_hsmd

-Run this command to start debugging.
-You may need to type `return` one more time to exit the infinite while loop, otherwise you can type `continue` to begin.

 Database
 --------